thamipontes/task-rust/README.md

 Create and List yout tasks!

 # Docker
-After downloadin the application on your machine, you will need run docker-compose.
+After downloading the application on your machine, you will need run docker-compose.
 If you don't have Docker, you can download it via the links below:

 - Windows:
     - https://docs.docker.com/docker-for-windows/install/